 Radiant Life Company sells a 14 stage Biocompatible Water system that filters everything, including pharmaceutical residues.
 The system will run you $1,595 plus shipping and then you need a plumber to install.
+(Note: finding a qualified plumber in LA is not nearly as hard as you’d think based on what we’ve heard!)
 It includes a reverse osmosis system as one of the stages so I would assume the wastewater by-product would increase with each additional stage.

 It is all up to personal choice and preference weighing the health and environmental effects — wasting water or not contaminating your body.
 I wish it was not one or the other.